Zazie

-Isabelle Marie Anne de Truchis de Varennes (born 18 April 1964), better known by her stage name Zazie, is a French singer-songwriter and former fashion model.
+Isabelle Marie Anne de Truchis de Varennes (born 18 April 1964), better known by her stage name Zazie, is a French pop singer and songwriter.
 Her greatest hits include "Je suis un homme", "À ma place" and "Speed".
 She co-produces all her albums and is noted for her playful use of language.

 Biography

 Early life

-Isabelle de Truchis de Varennes was born in Boulogne-Billancourt, France.
+Isabelle de Truchis de Varennes was born on 18 April 1964 in Boulogne-Billancourt, France.
 She was nicknamed "Zazie" in reference to the title character of the Raymond Queneau novel Zazie dans le métro.
 Her mother was a music teacher and her father, Hervé de Truchis de Varennes, was an architect.
 At home, they listened to Georges Brassens, Jacques Brel and Barbara, as well as classical music.
 Inspired, Zazie began learning to play the violin at the age of ten, later teaching herself to play the piano and guitar.
 After high school, Zazie began studying to become a psychotherapist; however, her classic beauty and nearly six-foot stature caught the attention of modelling agents, and she abandoned her schooling to become a fashion model.

-1992: Initial Forays into Music and Je, Tu, Ils
+1992: Initial forays into music and Je, Tu, Ils

 In 1990, Zazie began her musical career.
 She signed a contract with Phonogram in 1991.
 In 1992, she released Je, tu, ils, her first album recorded in the studios of Peter Gabriel.
 She collaborated for the first time with Pascal Obispo on the song "Un, deux, trois, soleil".
 She wrote almost all the tracks of the album and participated in the composition.
 The album had minor success, and the single "Sucré salé" was ranked No. 46 on the Top 50 (French SNEP Singles Chart).
 The following year, Zazie was awarded 'Best New Female Pop Artist of the Year' (révélation variétés féminine de l'année) at the Victoires de la musique.
 The other two singles from the albums were much less successful, but the singer's career was launched.
 Her record label agreed to sign for a second album.

 From Je, tu, ils Zazie distinguished herself as a songwriter by crafting songs notable for their wit, alliteration, homophonies and double entendres.